-A recent study (Open Access Indicators and Scholarly Communications in Latin America) shows that, as of 2014, 2.07% (112) OA journals indexed in Latindex; 2.15% (15) OA journals indexed in RedALyC and 1.67% (15) OA journals indexed in SciELO are published in Costa Rica.
+A recent update showed that, as of 2016, 1.42%% (120) OA journals indexed in Latindex; 2.00% (22) OA journals indexed in RedALyC and 1.84% (23) OA journals indexed in SciELO are published in Costa Rica.
 Scielo Costa Rica started in 2000 with health journals and currently accepts journals in other areas of knowledge, previous review by its National Advisory Committee composed by Caja Costarricense de Seguro Social through the National Library of Health and Social Security (Biblioteca Nacional de Salud y Seguridad Social BINASSS), the National Council for Scientific and Technological Research - CONICIT, the University of Costa Rica (Vicepresidency of Research, and the History School), and the National Childrens Hospital of Costa Rica (Hospital de Niños de CCSS)

 The Vicepresidency of Research has issued in 2011 a resolution requiring research output to be deposited in open access repositories.

-Organization, since 2007, of events and training in support of open access, e-publishing, online journal management and institutional repositories.
+Since 2007, the organization of events and training in support of open access, e-publishing, online journal management and institutional repositories.

 Supports Creative Commons Costa Rica.

 The National University of Costa Rica (Universidad Nacional de Costa Rica-UNA) has developed its own Journal Portal (Portal Electrónico de Revistas Académicas de la Universidad Nacional).
 Also, the Technological Institute of Costa Rica and the State Open University (UNED) all have their own journal portals.